Timetec/civic-issue-tracker/README.md

 *   **Chatbot for Status Updates**: Implement the hackathon's bonus idea by adding a Gemini-powered chatbot where users can ask, "What's the status of my complaint?"
 *   **Notifications**: Integrate push or email notifications for real-time status updates.
-*   **Full Backend Implementation**: Replace the `localStorage` mock API with a real backend service (e.g., Node.js/Express, Firebase, or Supabase) for a production-ready application.
 *   **Analytics Dashboard**: Provide admins with analytics on issue types, resolution times, and worker performance.

----

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.